adispring/git-client-hook/README.md

 2. Add JIRA TASK number(branch name) to commit-msg.

-If all above passed, **commit-msg will add branch name(JIRA TASK number) to commit message**.
+If all above passed, **commit-msg will add branch name (JIRA TASK number) to commit message**.

-[The function of JIRA Task number in commit message](https://confluence.atlassian.com/display/FISHEYE/Using+Smart+Commits): can build a link between git commit and JIRA TASK.
+[Add JIRA Task number into commit message](https://confluence.atlassian.com/display/FISHEYE/Using+Smart+Commits) can build a link between git commit and JIRA TASK.

 ## HOW TO USE git-client-hook